-2026 Outlook Diversify outside the US
+Diversify outside the US

 As fundamentals improve alongside structural tailwinds, the market environment is expected to support continued recovery for emerging markets in 2026.

-• Asia presents opportunity for AI outside US markets.
+• Asia presents robust AI opportunities

 When seeking opportunity in artificial intelligence (AI), look beyond the US.
 Asian tech companies, for example those in Taiwan and South Korea, are proving to be an important part of the supply chain and remain attractively valued relative to US counterparts.